-LIP payments are based on eligible losses incurred by individual owners (or contract growers) because of adverse weather conditions.
+LIP payments are based on eligible losses incurred by individual owners (or eligible contract growers) because of adverse weather conditions.
 No Secretarial Disaster Declaration, Presidential Disaster Declaration, state, county, or other trigger is needed to define eligibility for LIP.

 Several forms of adverse weather events may cause livestock deaths eligible for compensation under LIP.
-These include blizzards, tornadoes, lightning, earthquakes, floods, extreme cold, extreme heat, wildfire, and disease.
+Eligible adverse weather events include, but are not limited to, as determined by the Deputy Administrator or designee, blizzards, tornadoes, lightning, earthquakes, floods, winter storm if the winter storm lasts for 3 consecutive days and is accompanied by high winds, freezing rain or sleet, heavy snowfall, anthrax, straight-line winds, extreme cold, extreme heat, wildfire, and disease if exacerbated by another eligible adverse weather event.

 Wildfires that cause livestock deaths must be related to an adverse weather event.
-Drought is generally not an eligible adverse weather event for the cause of livestock death under LIP.

-The general indemnity calculation under LIP is 75 percent of the average fair market value of the eligible livestock on the day before death, as determined by FSA.
+Drought is generally not an eligible adverse weather event for the cause of livestock death under LIP unless associated with anthrax.
+The general indemnity calculation for livestock owners under LIP is 75 percent of the fair market value, as determined by CCC, for the specific livestock category.
+Payment rates for eligible contract growers are based on 75 percent of the national average income loss sustained, as determined by CCC.